Diego Boneta: Diego

 During his stint in Rebelde, he released his debut album, titled Diego, in Mexico, Chile and Brazil in 2005.
 The album was available for digital sale on April 3, 2006 and released in the United States on April 24.
 The first single, "Responde", became a top ten single in various countries including Argentina and Brazil.
 His songs were synchronized in the telenovela Rebelde and, once finished, he went on an international tour with Mexican pop group RBD as a guest.
 "It was a really cool experience, because in countries like Brazil or Romania everybody sang my songs in Spanish," he said.

 When promoting his first album in Mexico he opened three concerts (in Mexico City, Guadalajara and Monterrey) for Hilary Duff in 2006.

 Indigo

 His second album, titled Indigo, was released on 25 March 2008.
 It features the single "Perdido en Ti" and "Losing Me", and is produced by Mitch Allan and written by Allan and Kara DioGuardi.
 On 5 May 2008, "Losing Me" and "Perdido En Ti" became iTunes Free Single of the Week.

+Writing career

+On May 1, 2025, Diego's debut thriller novel, "The Undoing of Alejandro Velasco", will be published by Amazon Crossing.